Technical Documentation

 FlagDescriptionExample

---chainOverride chain (base, avalanche, base-sepolia)--chain avalanche
+--chainOverride chain (base, avalanche)--chain avalanche

---keyOverride private key--key 0xabc...
+--keyOverride the local signer with a raw private key--key 0xabc...

 --jsonOutput as JSON (for scripting)--json